micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

     home(self) -> None
     wait(self) -> None

-# Existing devices repository
+# Call for collaborations

-Ideally, we would like to set up a database containing implementations.
-All current devices are included in the OpenWFS repository.
-If you would like to contribute; please contact i.m.vellekoop@utwente.nl, open an issue on the MicroManager or OpenWFS repositories or open a topic on https://forum.image.sc.
+We would like to set up a database containing implementations of hardware control scripts, simulated devices, wavefront shaping algorithms, and other re-usable scripts.
+Our current collection of devices is included in the OpenWFS repository.
+If you would like to contribute; please contact i.m.vellekoop@utwente.nl.